 Inside this article:

-- How to do salary benchmarking
+- How to Perform Salary Benchmarking

-- Elements of salary benchmarking
+- Elements of Salary Benchmarking

-- Job matching methodologies
+- Job Matching Methodologies

 What Is Salary Benchmarking?

 Salary benchmarking, also known as compensation benchmarking, compares one company’s job descriptions and pay ranges to similar jobs in other organizations.
 The process shows the average or market salary for each job.
-Benchmarking — and then using that data to adjust where necessary — is essential to retain staff and recruit new talent.
+Benchmarking—and then using that data to adjust where necessary—is essential to retain staff and recruit new talent.

-When benchmarking salaries, HR departments must consider attributes such as company size, industry, training, location and necessary education.
+When benchmarking salaries, HR departments must consider attributes such as company size, industry, training, location, and necessary education.
 This analysis is particularly crucial when creating positions because a company must set a competitive salary scale to attract the right recruits.

-Teams track their competitiveness through metrics including the pay range midpoint, which is the average that an experienced staff member would expect in salary.
+Teams track their competitiveness through metrics, including the pay range midpoint, which is the average that an experienced staff member would expect in salary.
 Companies often add data and analysis to a compensation benchmarking template that they tailor for each role.
 Benchmarking committees or consultants can then present comprehensive reports to hiring managers and other stakeholders.

 Salary is only one element of compensation, albeit an important one.
-Overall compensation may include, for example, employer contributions to retirement or other saving plans, paid insurance, paid time off or stock options.
+Overall compensation may include, for example, employer contributions to retirement or other saving plans, paid insurance, paid time off, or stock options.
 So look at a salary benchmark as one key element in an overall compensation picture for a given job.

 Read our compensation metrics and KPIs article to discover salary metrics and formulas.
 Also, see our article on HR analytics to learn about tracking and analyzing metrics.